 C18: Why You Need More Than a Simple Weather Forecast

 Since 1980, there have been more than 240 weather-related disaster events in the U.S. that have exceeded $1 billion in impacts with a total cost exceeding $1.5 trillion dollars.
 FEMA reports that weather is the #1 natural disaster affecting businesses in the U.S.; 40% of businesses fail to recover after a significant weather event.
-In this session, some of the recent headline-grabbing weather events (including Hurricane Dorian and Tropical Storm Imelda) will be examined and include a review of:
+In this session, some of the recent headline-grabbing weather events (including the 2020 Midwest Derecho and 2021 February Arctic Blast) will be examined and include a review of: